-We specify the datatype as CLOB in the TAP service so that users will know they can only use the access_url column in the SELECT clause of a query.
-That is, users cannot specify this column as part of a condition in the WHERE clause and implementers are free to generate the URL during output.
+We specify the data type as CLOB (character large object) in the TAP service so that users will know they can only use the access_url column in the SELECT clause of a query.
+That is, users cannot specify this column as part of a condition in the WHERE clause and implementers are free to generate the URL on the fly during output (rather than being forced to store it statically in the database).